farivarlab/Coco_RTAxNSD/readme.md

 ---

 ## Project Summary
-This repository contains data and code used for topological similarty analysis (TSA) and representational similarity analysis (RSA) of the Natural Scenes Dataset (NSD) done as my Cognitive Science Honours Research Course.
+This repository contains data and scripts used for topological similarty analysis (TSA) and representational similarity analysis (RSA) of the Natural Scenes Dataset (NSD) done as my Cognitive Science Honours Research Course.
 The project pecifically focuses on **beta values of surface-based fMRI data** from the **first session of Subject 1**.

 Analyses include generating ROI-based Representational Dissimilarity Matrices (RDMs), bootstrapping topological features, and stimulus-trial-matching for further Vietoris-Rips (VR) graph visualization.
 ### Important Links